Next Class: Saturday, December 2nd @ 1pm $10 Sign up here.

 We offer Yoga for Anxiety workshops every few months.
 Why?
 Because we’ve been through it.
-You can read Suzanne’s experience below.
+You can read an excerpt below from NPR’s show ‘On Being’ for a great explanation of why Anxiety is okay and Fear is the issue.
+Then scroll further down to read Suzanne’s personal experience below through a series of Instagram posts we posted last year.
 Feel free to contact us for one on one session to learn how Yoga and other practices can help to lessen or eliminate anxiety.

-The posts below briefly recap my 12 year experience with anxiety and anxiety attacks.
+Brief recap of my 11 year experience with anxiety and anxiety attacks.
 Looking back, the anxiety was present long before the attacks… but those started when I was 20.
 Below I talk about some of the humorous highlights of my journey through fear and anxiety to courage, compassion and relaxation.
 “Professionals” told me that this was just something I would have to deal with for the rest of my life.
-Pause for dramatic effect……………………………..I haven’t had an anxiety attack or even the fear of one in over 17 years.
+Pause for dramatic effect……………………………..I haven’t had an anxiety attack or even the fear of one in over 19 years.
 Here’s why:

 Actually, I learned.
 I’ve been studying stress and relaxation almost my entire life.
 I’m really good at both!
 I can show you how it’s possible to stop an anxiety attack, to prevent, reduce and eliminate unnecessary anxiousness.
 And I can explain each physiological signal, why it happens and how it’s good for you.
 Bottom line, I want to help.
 It’s not just about the yoga (but that helps too).
 You don’t have to have any yoga experience.
 This yoga will be accessible to everyone.